-You will need to keep a finger on this wheel at all times so that you learn to automatically adjust the focal length with it so that you can keep following birds at different levels very quickly.
+You will need to keep a finger on this wheel at all times to learn to automatically adjust the focal length with it so that you can follow birds at different levels very quickly.
 The better you get at controlling this wheel, the more birds you will be able to spot within a short time frame.

 How to Use Binoculars with Glasses